michaeljclark/crefl/README.md

 | function   | `id parm, sz addr` | function with input and output parameter list  |
 | param      | `id decl`          | named parameter with link to next              |

+### crefl implementation notes

+The _crefl_ implementation is to be considered alpha software.

+- integer types are stored using desugared types.
+- const, volatile and restrict are not yet supported.
+- GNU style attributes (`__attribute__`) are not yet supported.
+- file format is subject to change and needs to be more succinct.
+- variable, uniform and function addresses are not implemented.
+- the pointed to type is not yet recorded for pointers.
+- complex number types are not supported.

 ### crefl dependencies

 tested on ubuntu 20.04 LTS: